 In the first tutorial in this series, we learned how we can dynamically control the size, angle and roundness of our brushes as we paint using Photoshop's Shape Dynamics, one of six Brush Dynamics categories found in the Brushes panel.

-In this tutorial, we'll look at the second set of dynamic brush options, Scattering, and how it allows us to scatter multiple copies of our brush tip along each brush stroke, creating the illusion that we're "spraying" the brush inside our document!Get the PDF version of this tutorial!
+In this tutorial, we'll look at the second set of dynamic brush options, Scattering, and how it allows us to scatter multiple copies of our brush tip along each brush stroke, creating the illusion that we're "spraying" the brush inside our document!Download our tutorials as print-ready PDFs!

 To access the Scattering controls, click directly on the word Scattering on the left side of the Brushes panel.
 Clicking inside the checkbox to the left of the word will turn the Scattering options on but won't give us access to any of its controls, so be sure to click directly on the word itself: